-Anti-bullying PSHE curriculum (Sex and Relationship

-Education)

-Drugs and substance misuse Race, Disability and Equality Policy

-E-Safety (including Acceptable Use Policies and Use of Digital Images) First aid (including management of

-First aid (including management of Physical Intervention medical conditions, intimate care)
+Anti-bullying Drugs and substance misuse PSHE curriculum (Sex and Relationship Education) Race, Disability and Equality Policy Drugs and substance misuse Race, Disability and Equality Folicy E-Safety (including Acceptable Use Policies and Use of Digital Images) Recruitment and selection First aid (including management of medical conditions, intimate care) Physical Intervention Combating Extremisim Behaviour Staff Code of conduct Attendance Health and Safety Management of allegations against staff Whistle blowing Data Protection and Freedom of information Supporting Children with medical conditions Domestic Abuse

-Combating Extremisim

-Behaviour Staff Code of conduct

-Attendance Health and Safety

-Management of allegations against staff Whistle blowing

-Data Protection and Freedom of

-information c

-Supporting Children with medical

-Recruitment and selection

-conditions

-Domestic Abuse

-Appendix A: Definitions of Abuse and Neglect (Including specific safeguarding Issues)
+Appendix A: Definitions of Abuse Neglect and Exploitation\ (Including specific safeguarding Issues )

-Are forms of maltreatment - a person may abuse or neglect a child by inflicting harm or failing to act to prevent harm.
+Are forms of maltreatment - a person may abuse, neglect or exploit a child by inflicting harm or failing to act to prevent harm.
 Child welfare concerns may arise in different contexts and can vary in terms of extent and seriousness.
 Children can be abused by family members and strangers, in an institution or community setting including via the internet.
 In the case of Female genital mutilation children may be taken out of the country to be abused.

-The warning signs and symptoms of child abuse and neglect can vary from child to child.
+The warning signs and symptoms of child abuse, neglect and exploitation can vary from child to child.
 Disabled children may be especially vulnerable to abuse, including because they have impaired capacity to avoid or resist abuse.
 There are also assumptions that indicators of abuse such as behaviour, mood and injury can relate to the child's disability without further exploration.
 Children with SEN and disabilities can be disproportionally impacted by bullying without showing outward signs.
 Children develop and mature at different rates so what appears to be worrying for a younger child might be normal for an older child.
 Parental behaviours may also be indicative of abuse or neglect so be alert to parent-child interactions and behaviours which are concerning.
 By understanding warning signs you can respond to problems as early as possible and provide the right support/services for the child and their family.